piratus/simplejournal/README.md

-# SimpleJournal
+# Simple Journal

-A minimalistic [LiveJournal](http://www.livejournal.com/) client with [markdown](http://daringfireball.net/projects/markdown/basics) support.
+A minimalistic [Live Journal](http://www.livejournal.com/) client for Android with [markdown](http://daringfireball.net/projects/markdown/basics) support.

 The only features included are: